rfgiusti/runexp/README.md

 fprintf('RES:done\n');
 ```

 This is one job.
-It will run our experimen with parameter value `5` and report the outcome.
+It will run our experiment with parameter value `5` and report the outcome.
 The last line prints
 a tag so that runexp knows the experiment was succesfully executed (this will change in the future).

 We save our job as a `.m` file in `/home/me/myexperiment/runs/job5.m`.
 That is all we need.
 Now to run that job: